Vivek-3130/Ignite-NdexJs/README.md

 # Ignite-NdexJs
-To run this on your server install various package managers, using commmad # npm i package_name
+To run this on your server install various package managers,using commmad
+# npm i package_name